Trail Details for Rainbow Falls

 The forest is abundantly lush and clearly loves the moisture from the nearby waterfall.
 The trees grow tall, reaching for the sky and the ferns and underbrush thrive off the humidity.

 As you approach the waterfall, Rainbow Falls thunders just out of sight.
-When I visited in early summer, the waterfall’s mist created a picturesque, fairytale-esque ambiance through the trees.
+When I visited in early summer, the waterfall’s mist created a picturesque, fairytale-like ambiance through the trees.
 It was truly spectacular!

 Lower Waterfall Viewpoint